googlearchive/polymer-element-catalog/guides/layout.md

 This guide teaches you how to use Paper elements to create a responsive layout.
 We will use the following elements:

-- `<paper-header-panel>`.
-A simple container with a header section and content section.
-The header can either stay in place or scroll with the content.
+- `paper-header-panel`, a container with a section for a header and a section for content.
+The header can stay in place or scroll with the content.

-- `<paper-toolbar>`.
-Can be used for an app bar or a toolbar on a smaller UI component, such as a card.
-The toolbar can serve as a container for controls, such as tabs and buttons.
+- `paper-toolbar`, a toolbar that can also be used as a card or a container for controls.

-- `<paper-drawer-panel>`.
-A responsive container that combines a left- or right-side drawer panel for navigation or other options and a main content area.
+- `paper-drawer-panel`, a responsive container with two sections, 1) a left-side or right-side drawer panel for navigation or other options, and 2) a main content area.

-- `<paper-scaffold>`.
-A quick responsive app layout that includes a navigation drawer, main app bar and content area (implemented using a paper-drawer-panel, paper-header-panel and paper-toolbar.)
-The paper-scaffold element is a quick way to structure an app's UI.
+- `paper-scaffold`, a complete layout that enables you to rapidly build your UI. `paper-scaffold` includes a navigation drawer, a toolbar, and a main content area.
+It is implemented with the three elements above.

 ## App Bars and Toolbars